rt2zz/redux-persist/README.md

 };
 ```

-#### Nested Blacklist / Whitelist
+## Nested Persists
-The blacklist and whitelist only work one level deep.
-However persisted reducers can be nested.For example, if you want to blacklist `state.auth.somethingTemporary`:
+Nested persist can be useful for a variety of reasons including different storage adapters, code splitting, or deep filtering.
+For example blacklist and whitelist only work one level deep, but we can use a nested persist to blacklist a deep value:
 ```js
 import { combineReducers } from 'redux'
 import { persistReducer } from 'redux-persist'